diracleo/adventurizer/README.md

       * Your browser will open a new tab with the URL http://localhost:3000/
   1. Start coding!
 Making changes to files will reflect in real time at http://localhost:3000/

+## Running tests

+  1. Make sure that your development environment is running by following the steps in the previous section "Beginning development"
+  1. Go into your working directory if you're not already in there <br/>`cd adventurizer`
+  1. Run the test script <br/>`npm test`

 ## Pushing changes to the repository

   1. Go into your working directory if you're not already in there <br/>`cd adventurizer`